ZsZs73/upload2nc/README.md

   - Profile Name: Nextcloud (This name will show up on the display of the scanner)
   - Host Address: ip address on your OpenWRT router
   - Username: the FTP username you created on the router (brother)
-  - Password: Password of the FTP user (the same you typed in after 'passwd brother')
+  - Password: Password of the FTP user (the same as you typed in after 'passwd brother')
   - Store Directory: /tmp/tmp
   - File Name: Select the filename from the list (the prefix you created previously should appear on the list)
   - Quality: set it as you prefer